ema-item/prompt-to-image-stable-diffusion/README.md

 ### Default behavior:
 If no resolution is specified by the user, the system will automatically use 512 x 512 as the default size.

-### Note: Very large sizes may require significant GPU memory and can lead to OOM (Out of Memory) errors on limited hardware.
+### Note !!: Very large sizes may require significant GPU memory and can lead to OOM (Out of Memory) errors on limited hardware.

 ---